awsdocs/aws-lambda-developer-guide/doc_source/test-sam-cli.md

   sam logs -n HelloWorldFunction --stack-name mystack --filter "error"
   ```

-  In the output, SAM CLI will underline all occurrences of the word “error” so you can easily locate the filter keyword within the log output\.
+  In the output, SAM CLI will underline all occurrences of the word error so you can easily locate the filter keyword within the log output\.
 + **Filter logs**: Use the `--filter` option to quickly find logs that match terms, phrases or values in your log events:

   ```
   sam logs -n HelloWorldFunction --stack-name mystack --filter "error"
   ```

-  In the output, SAM CLI will underline all occurrences of the word “error” so you can easily locate the filter keyword within the log output\.
+  In the output, SAM CLI will underline all occurrences of the word error so you can easily locate the filter keyword within the log output\.
 + **Error highlighting**: When your Lambda function crashes or times out, SAM CLI will highlight the timeout message in red\.
 This will help you easily locate specific executions that are timing out within a giant stream of log output\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/ErrorHighlighting.png)
 + **JSON pretty printing**: If your log messages print JSON strings, SAM CLI will automatically pretty print the JSON to help you visually parse and understand the JSON\.